What Is Colorectal Cancer?

 Types of cancer in the colon and rectum

 Adenocarcinomas make up more than 95% of colorectal cancers.
-These cancers start in cells that form glands that make mucus to lubricate the inside of the colon and rectum.
+These cancers start in cells that make mucus to lubricate the inside of the colon and rectum.
 When doctors talk about colorectal cancer, they are almost always talking about this type.
 Some subtypes of adenocarcinoma, such as signet ring and mucinous, may have a worse prognosis (outlook).

 Other, less common types of tumors can also start in the colon and rectum.
 These include:

 Carcinoid tumors start from specialized hormone-making cells in the intestine.
 They are discussed in Gastrointestinal Carcinoid Tumors.